Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week5/README.md

 4. How can we deploy the image for `CatApplication` into the cluster as just a `Pod`?
    - **Hint** - Refer to ["How to create a K8S Pod"](https://www.youtube.com/watch?v=T6E2yzlEX0Q&t=82s)

-5. `CatApplication` is serving an endpoint `/cats`.
+5. `CatApplication` is serving an endpoint `/cats` on port `8080`.
 How can we hit this endpoint from your local machine?
    - There are many ways to do this, but for this step, use the simplest approach without creating any new K8S resource

 6. Run the `disaster.sh` script.